butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 Stable Diffusion Webui Extension for Civitai, to handle your models much more easily.

 ## Notice
+From today(2023-02-10), Civitai is redirecting it's API request to Cloudflare's real human checking page.
+Which makes this extension can not get any information back from civitai.

+If you have this issue.
+You have to wait for civitai to update its API usage.
+If you don't have this issue, you are luckier than me.

+## About Version
-Latest v1.3 is powerful but experimental.
+Latest version is powerful but experimental.
 If you have issue, you can go back to 1.2.1 by download old version from Civitai: [Civitai Url](https://civitai.com/models/16768/civitai-helper-sd-webui-civitai-extension)

 # Features
 * Scans all models to download model information and preview images from Civitai.